Robinbux/Capstone/README.md

 ## Setup
+The applicaiton uses [Eel](https://github.com/ChrisKnott/Eel), and with that HTML/CSS/JS for the visuals in the client and Python for the backend and client logic.
 For a manual reproduction, please install [liboqs-python](https://github.com/open-quantum-safe/liboqs-python) and the forked [openssl](https://github.com/open-quantum-safe/openssl).

 Install a custom Python version (Needed for the openssl verification)